 How many people will be on the Retour?

 To create the intimate writing experience we value, space is limited to 15 participants.

 While we have a carefully planned schedule and every detail tended to, there is a bit of magic that happens when a group comes together.
 We like to leave room to follow the thread of conversation and connection.
 Also, the unpredictability of the weather in the West of Ireland requires that we take advantage of sun breaks or avoid being caught in a downpour.

 For these reasons, we intentionally do not publish an Eire Retour itinerary.

-For more info visit the TOUR page.
+For more info visit the RETREAT page.

 What can I expect each day?